 The combination of colors of the Mexican Christmas Salad make it particularly festive.
 This salad usually contains lettuce and beets, but other ingredients vary according to location and the chef's preference, and may include apple, carrot, orange, pineapple, jicama, pecans or peanuts, and pomegranate seeds as a garnish.
 Mexican Christmas Salad is served at Christmas Eve dinner.

-Tamales are cornmeal dumplings which may be prepared with a variety of different fillings.
+Tamales are prepared corn masa which may have a variety of different fillings.
 They are wrapped in corn husks (or occasionally banana leaves), and steamed.
 Because tamales are time-consuming to prepare, they are a special holiday food that are only made a few times throughout the year, in large batches, often with many members of the family assisting in parties that are called tamaladas.

 Bacalao (dried salted codfish) starts showing up in markets and grocery stores throughout Mexico as Christmas approaches.
 This dish of European origin has become a common component of a traditional Mexican Christmas feast.
 Bacalao a la Vizcaina is a popular recipe in which the cod is stewed with tomatoes, capers, olives, and potatoes, but it may be prepared in a variety of ways.